 A prolific recording artist, Mr. Rieger is well-represented on numerous CDs., many of which received various awards.

-Awards and distinctions include the honorary medal of the Associació Franz Schubert de Barcelona.
+Awards and distinctions include the honorary medal of the Associació Franz Schubert de Barcelona and the Hugo-Wolf-Medal of the International Hugo-Wolf-Akademie Stuttgart.

 Biography in english (download as .doc-file)